PROTOTYPES

 Ogle Scimitar GTE

-The new and exciting 3 litre Scimitar by Ogle, based on the Reliant GTE, incorporates a number of extra features which give this new concept car an even more futuristic look.
+"The new and exciting 3 litre Scimitar by Ogle, based on the Reliant GTE, incorporates a number of extra features which give this new concept car an even more futuristic look.
 Apart from the large windscreen and glass roof over the front seats the most striking difference is the frontal grille area.
-Ogle's Scimitar has a concealed headlamp system which embodies four of the new Lucas "all-glass" rectangular sealed beam units, with electrically operated shutters.
+The Ogle Scimitar has a concealed headlamp system which embodies four of the new Lucas "all-glass" rectangular sealed beam units, with electrically operated shutters.
 These 60/60 watt light units are a result of two years development work, and offer all the advantages already associated with the sealed beam principle.
-When the headlamp shutters are closed, the light units are fully protected and the full frontal area of the car has a flowing and distinctive appearance.
+When the headlamp shutters are closed, the light units are fully protected and the full frontal area of the car has a flowing and distinctive appearance."

-This superb car is still owned by the Hodge Family today.
+This superb car is still owned by the Hodge family today.

 FW7sketch.jpg (26334 bytes)